expo/expo/docs/pages/versions/unversioned/sdk/device.md

 #### Returns

-A Promise that resolves to an array of strings, each of which is a platform-specific name of a feature available on the current device.
+Returns a Promise that resolves to an array of strings, each of which is a platform-specific name of a feature available on the current device.

 **Examples**